Apply for housing benefit

-If you are self-employed, a taxi driver or company director you will also need to complete a self employed/ director questionnaire.
-You will be directed to this once you have made your claim
+If you are self-employed, a taxi driver or a company director you will also need to complete a self employed/director questionnaire.
+You will be advised of this after you have made your claim.

 What happens next?

-You should still try to pay your Council Tax and rent while we are processing your claim.
-If you can, speak with your landlord or agency to let them know of the situation
+While we process your claim, you should still try to pay your Council Tax and rent.
+If you can, speak with your landlord or agency to let them know your situation.

 Fast track claims

-Any customer can ask for their claim to be fast tracked.
-This means we will make a decision on your claim within five working days.
-In order for us to fast track your claim we ask that you:
+You can ask for your Housing Benefit claim to be fast tracked.
+This means we'll make a decision on your claim within five working days.
+For us to fast track your claim, we ask that you:

-- complete and submit our online application, answering all questions
+- complete and submit an online application, answering all questions